A perturbative approach to the non-relativistic string spectrum: Introduction

 Recently, a new holographic correspondence between non-relativistic string and gauge theories was proposed in \cite{Fontanella:2024rvn}.
 In particular, the proposed duality is between non-relativistic string theory in String Newton-Cartan (SNC) AdS$_5\times$S$^5$ and Galilean Electrodynamics with 5 uncharged massless free scalar fields.
 It is now an important task to provide a quantitative test of this new non-relativistic duality.
 One possible test, is the matching of the non-relativistic string spectrum with the conformal dimensions of gauge invariant operators.
 In the context of the relativistic AdS$_5$/CFT$_4$ correspondence, this program was successfully completed thanks to the fact that theories on both sides of the duality are integrable \cite{Bena:2003wd, Minahan:2002ve}, see \cite{Beisert:2010jr} for a review on the topic.
 At this point, it is natural to ask whether the theories involved in the non-relativistic holographic correspondence of \cite{Fontanella:2024rvn} are also integrable.
 There is some evidence pointing out that non-relativistic string theory in SNC AdS$_5\times$S$^5$ is integrable.
 A non-relativistic version of the Metsaev-Tsytlin action for this theory was constructed in \cite{Fontanella:2022fjd, Fontanella:2022pbm}, which allowed to find the Lax pair \cite{Fontanella:2022fjd}.
 The spectral curve associated to it has also been studied in \cite{Fontanella:2022wfj}, and it was found to be trivial due to the non semi-simplicity of the non-relativistic algebra.
 A generalisation of the spectral curve to the non-Lorentzian case was also proposed in \cite{Fontanella:2022wfj}.
 This fact was already a clear indication that integrability techniques cannot be borrowed directly from the relativistic theory, but they need to be rethought into what it may be called ``non-Lorentzian integrability''.

 The purpose of this letter is to solve perturbatively the spectrum problem of non-relativistic string theory in SNC AdS$_5\times$S$^5$.
 Our approach consists in fixing light-cone gauge and expanding the action around the BMN-like folded string \cite{Fontanella:2021btt, Fontanella:2023men}.
-In this work, we do not make a particular use of integrability.
+The reasoning of choosing this vacuum is that it is the simplest classical solution to the non-relativistic action that is compatible with the light-cone gauge.\footnote{The relativistic BMN point-like string solution, which is the solution used in the light-cone gauge expansion of the relativistic action, does not survive in the non-relativistic limit \cite{Fontanella:2023men}, and therefore cannot be used for a semiclassical expansion of the non-relativistic action.} In this work, we do not make a particular use of integrability.
 Instead, the techniques we employ purely consist in field redefinitions and perturbative analysis.
 Our main result is that the non-relativistic string action in light-one gauge expanded around the BMN-like folded vacuum, after highly non-trivial field redefinitions, becomes the action of free massive and massless scalar fields in AdS$_2$, where all corrections beyond the quadratic order in fields vanish.
 Our result holds pertubatively up to, and including, terms of order six in the fields.
 We will also discuss how our result could be demonstrated at the non-perturbative level for a specific sector of the theory, which requires to solve a complicated PDE.